Electricity sector in New Zealand: Electricity market

 Electricity is traded wholesale on a spot market.

 The market operation is managed by several service providers under agreements with the Electricity Authority.
 The physical operation of the market is managed by Transpower in its role as System Operator.

 Generators submit offers (bids) through a Wholesale Information and Trading System (WITS).
 Each offer covers a future half-hour period (called a trading period) and is an offer to generate a specified quantity at that time in return for a nominated price.
 The WITS system platform is run by the NZX.
 The System Operator (Transpower) uses a scheduling, pricing and dispatch (SPD) system to rank offers, submitted through WITS, in order of price, and selects the lowest-cost combination of offers (bids) to satisfy demand.

 The market pricing principle is known as bid-based security-constrained economic dispatch with nodal prices.

 The highest-priced bid offered by a generator required to meet demand for a given half-hour sets the spot price for that trading period.

 Electricity spot prices can vary significantly across trading periods, reflecting factors such as changing demand (e.g. lower prices in summer when demand is subdued) and supply (e.g. higher prices when hydro lakes and inflows are below average).
 Spot prices can also vary significantly across locations, reflecting electrical losses and constraints on the transmission system (e.g. higher prices in locations further from generating stations).

+Negative prices are not permitted in the New Zealand electricity market.
+However, generators may bid in a Must Run Dispatch Auction (MRDA) for the right to submit offers at $0/MWh.
+For all other generators, the minimum offer price is $0.01/MWh.